 On-Camera Flash

-The only benefit I see with on-camera flash is that it is better then nothing.
-If not used properly, on-camera flash can produce wedding pictures that look “flashy.”
-This means that it is obvious that lighting was used because the subject’s face was washed out or has shine from the reflected flash.
-The other negative aspect of your SF City Hall wedding photographer using a flash on top of their camera is that it tends to make the lighting “flat”.
-Flat lighting is uncomplimentary with no dimension.
-It tends to make couple’s faces look wider and thus makes the subjects appear heavier.
-Does anyone want to look heavier?
-Doubtful.
 Light coming in from an angle does the exact opposite and helps soften and slim down the face.
 The only exception to this rule is if the angled light source is too small.
 This can cause harsh shadows and bring out facial wrinkles.
 It is very important to make sure your city hall wedding photographer understands these concepts.
 Large Light sources are the best for creating soft complimentary lighting.
 Not always possible during a wedding photography session, but there are tricks that can employed to duplicate this.
 The best example of this concept is bouncing your flash off of nearby large wall.
 This disperses the light and makes it softer.
 These kinds of ideas and skills should be explored with the San Francisco city hall wedding photographer you hope to choose.
+If they don’t have a lot of knowledge on the subject it may be best to move on to a different photographer.

 Natural Light Wedding Photography